andwati/andwati.com/content/post/2022-11-30-semantic-versioning-and-conventional-commits.md

 If your software is being used in production, it should probably already be 1.0.0.
 If you have a stable API on which users have come to depend, you should be 1.0.0.
 If you’re worrying a lot about backwards compatibility, you should probably already be 1.0.0.

+The full specification of semantic versioning can be found at https://semver.org/